kxzongoing/quantmesh-docker/README.md

 📝 Creating .env file from template...
 ✅ Created .env file.
 Please edit it with your configuration.
 ⚠️  IMPORTANT: Update the passwords and secrets in .env before running!

+📝 Please edit the .env file with your settings:
+   • POSTGRES_PASSWORD: Set a secure password for PostgreSQL
+   • REDIS_PASSWORD: Set a secure password for Redis
+   • SECRET_KEY: Set a 32+ character secret key
+   • KITE_API_KEY and KITE_API_SECRET: Optional, for Zerodha integration

+After editing .env, run this script again to start the services.
 ```

 **Next Steps:**